nononovak/otwadvent2019-ctfwriteup/day14_tiny_runes.md

 -rw-r--r--  0 wasa   wasa      985 Nov 28 18:45 lines4.bin
 ```

-The `linesX.png` and `linesX.txt` pairs contain the same text - some movie quotes, and the `linesX.bin` file seems to be a custom file format.
+The `linesX.png` and `linesX.txt` pairs contain the same text - some movie quotes - and the `linesX.bin` file seems to be a custom file format.
 Obviously since there are no corresponding `lines4.txt` or `lines4.png` files, the goal of this challenge is likely to reconstruct those from the `lines4.bin` file.

 I took a look at `lines1.bin` to get a better look at the file format and began pulling apart several components.
 The file format seems fairly simple - there is a 4-byte header of `TiNy` followed by several different segments with a 4-byte name (`MeTa`, `TxTr`, and `LiNe`) followed by a 4-byte length value, followed by contents.
 The following hexdump has been labeled for `lines1.bin`: